 The first civil society organizations (CSOs) in Colombia were foundations supported by the church and wealthy individuals established to address public welfare issues.
-Later, the Colombian government created and sponsored community based organizations.
-More recently, nongovernmental organizations (NGOs) working in the areas of economic, and educational, social development have emerged.
+Later, the Colombian government created and sponsored some community based organizations (CBOs), such as the National Peasant Association (ANUC), but currently most CBOs are independent and have little connection to the government.
+Many nongovernmental organizations (NGOs) working in the areas of economic, educational, and social development have emerged.

 Thus, Colombia has strong, sophisticated civil society organizations, including human rights organizations, peace building entities, community-strengthening initiatives, women’s rights groups and academic and research centers.
 However, Colombia has a complicated and often contradictory web of laws, regulations and policies that make it difficult to understand the legal framework for CSOs.

 |Organizational Forms||Nonprofit Corporations/Associations and Foundations|

 |Registration Body||Public Registries of Chambers of Commerce|

 |Barriers to Activities||Subjective application of regulations by government institutions|

 |Barriers to International Contact||No legal barriers.
 Practical limits to criticism of government in international arena|

 |Barriers to Assembly||Vague limitations on obstruction of public roads.
 No spontaneous demonstrations.
 New Police Code requires people to receive approval from authorities at least 48 hours before a protest, and the request can be denied.|